stefanDeveloper/heiDGAF/docs/pipeline.rst

 - :class:`WeightEnsemble`
 - :class:`VoteEnsemble`

-It takes a list of ``streamad.model`` for perform the ensemble prediction.
+It takes a list of ``streamad.model`` to perform the ensemble prediction.

-Stage 5: Detection
+Stage 6: Detection
 ==================

 Overview